China sentences HK activists to up to three years in jail for border crossing

 Tang Kai-Yin, 31, and Quinn Moon, 33, were found guilty of organising an illegal border crossing and sentenced to three years and two years, respectively, with fines of 20,000 and 15,000 yuan.
 The court said the pair had acted under the instruction of others, suggesting more arrests could follow.

-The defendants’ family-appointed lawyers, who were denied access to their clients, and rights groups criticised the legal process.
+The defendants’ family-appointed lawyers, who were denied access to their clients, rights groups and relatives criticised the legal process.

-“These sentences meted out after an unfair trial lay bare the dangers faced by anybody who finds themselves tried under the Chinese criminal system,” Amnesty International’s Asia-Pacific Regional Director Yamini Mishra said in a statement.
+“We have to remember that they were locked up in China cut off from the world, their families and lawyers of their choosing for four months before attending a mock trial where only CCP-approved players were allowed in,” said Beatrice Li, the sister of Andy Li, 30, who was among those jailed, referring to the Chinese Communist Party.

+Rights group Amnesty International expressed concern over the safety of the defendants in the mainland prison system.

 All 10 had pleaded guilty to their crimes, the court said.
 The defendants all appeared for the verdicts and were taken away afterwards.

-Mainland authorities appointed lawyers for the defendants but they were not available for comment.
+Their government-appointed lawyers were not available for comment.
 A Shenzhen public security bureau spokesman said the sentences would take into account the time the 10 had already spent in detention.

 Two minors who were among the 11 males and one female - aged 16-33 at the time of their detention - had pleaded guilty to illegal border crossing and would not be charged, the prosecutor said.